martijnboland/reverb-dealfinder/README.md

-This an example app built with [React Native](https://facebook.github.io/react-native/) and [Redux](http://redux.js.org/) for both iOS and Android to find interesting deals on [Reverb.com](https://reverb.com).
+This is an example app built with [React Native](https://facebook.github.io/react-native/) and [Redux](http://redux.js.org/) for both iOS and Android to find interesting deals on [Reverb.com](https://reverb.com).

 You can search for gear or browse categories.
-The app uses the Reverb price guide to determine the going rate of the instruments and the finds all listings with an interesting price.
+The app uses the Reverb price guide to determine the going rate of the instruments and then finds all listings with an interesting price.
 Viewing details of a listing takes you to the Reverb.com web site.

+Note: since this is only an example app for developers, there are no guarantees whatsoever about the correctness of the search results.
+Do not use it for serious gear hunting :-).

 # Getting Started